 Critical analysis of the engineering methods

-Once the major generic contributors to the seismic risk are known, it is important to evaluate and, if necessary improve the analysis methodologies that have led to identify those components as critical.
+Once the major generic contributors to the seismic risk are known, it is important to evaluate and, if necessary, improve the analysis methodologies that have led to identify those components as critical.
 Hence, if the fragilities estimates of those components are based on too conservative methods, then their seismic vulnerability is overestimated, which is not the goal of a SMA or SPSA.

 The present paper follows up on the observation that the modelling of the dissipation of linear structures on nonlinear supports can be improved in order to better assess the seismic demand on those structures.